An Invitation to Number-Conserving Cellular Automata: Summary: How to construct number-conserving cellular automata

 A configuration is then an element of the set $\Sigma^\Z$.
 If $a$ is a configuration, the state of the cell at position $i$ is $a_i$, so that we can write,

-We will also need finite sequences of cell states and call them \emph{strings} or \emph{neighbourhoods}.
+We will also need finite sequences of cell states.
+They are called \emph{strings} or \emph{neighbourhoods}.
 The set of all strings is $\Sigma^* = \bigcup_{k \geq 0} \Sigma^k$.
 If $b \in \Sigma^k$ is a string, it is typically written as

-The number $k$ is the \emph{length} of $b$ and usually written as $\abs{b}$.
+The number $k$ is the \emph{length} of $b$ and written as $\abs{b}$.
 For the empty string we write $\epsilon$.

 \emph{Substrings} of a string or a configuration are written in the form

 Finally, there is the \emph{particle content} of a cell, string, or configuration.
 For a single cell $\alpha$, it is written $\# \alpha$, so that we have $\# \pi_i = i$.
 For a string, it is